Green Loan Fund

 Environmentally Friendly Dry Cleaning: In January of 2011, St. Michael’s Laundry replaced a 1990’s model dry cleaning machine with a state-of-the-art wet cleaning machine.
 The machine uses only soap and water to effectively clean dry clean-only clothing, avoiding the need for toxic perchloroethylene.

 Autoclave Water Economizers: In September 2010, the purchase of water economizers for two new autoclaves being installed in Stepan Chemistry was subsidized, resulting in a savings of over 350,000 gallons of water per year.

-LED Light Standards: During 2009-2010, 157 outdoor light standards were retrofitted with LED technology.
+LED Light Standards: In 2009 and 2013, 325 outdoor light standards were retrofitted with LED technology.

 Compact Fluorescent Lightbulb Exchanges: During each exchange, CFLs are distributed to students in exchange for incandescents in dorm rooms and public areas of the residence halls.

 - November 2008: 3,000 CFLs

 The Eco-Fund has provided co-funding for the following programs: